Rahulks1807/gcp-audit-harness/README.md

 ## What It Does

-- **Parallel auditing** — three domain agents (networking, IAM, firewall) run simultaneously, not sequentially
+- **Parallel auditing** — six domain agents run simultaneously, not sequentially
-- **Cross-domain risk correlation** — Gemini 3.5 identifies risk chains that span domains (e.g. a permissive firewall rule + an unguarded service account = critical chain)
+- **Cross-domain risk correlation** — Gemini 3.5 identifies risk chains that span domains (e.g. a permissive firewall rule + an unguarded service account = critical chain, or a GKE workload identity binding + an exposed Cloud SQL instance = high chain)
 - **Structured findings** — every finding follows a shared schema with `cross_domain_tags` enabling correlation
 - **Markdown + JSON reports** — saves both a machine-readable JSON report and a human-readable markdown summary
+- **Dashboard** — a standalone React app (in `dashboard/`) that reads the JSON report and renders metrics, charts, and expandable risk chain cards

 ### Audit Domains